arhammusheer/croissant.one/README.md

 You can set your default theme in `src/me.ts` in `themeColor` variable.

 You can also select allowed themes which the user can switch to.
-To modify the list go to `src/pages/common/ThemeSwitcher.tsx` and modify the `themeOptions` list.
+To modify the list go to `src/me.ts` and modify the `multiThemeOptions` list.

 #### Supported Themes
 - gray